bonitasoft/bonita-doc/md/wildfly-bundle.md

 You will find here steps needed to install and configure a WildFly bundle.

-The WildFly bundle is a zip archive that contains the Red Hat WildFly JEE application server packaged with Bonita BPM Portal and [ready to use with Bonita BPM](BonitaBPM_platform_setup.md#platform_setup_tool).
+The WildFly bundle is a zip archive that contains the Red Hat WildFly Java EE application server packaged with Bonita BPM and [Bonita platform setup tool](BonitaBPM_platform_setup.md#platform_setup_tool).
 The WildFly bundle is a regular zip archive based on the WildFly zip distribution.

 ## Installation of the WildFly bundle